 javascript

-createCalendarEvent: tool({
+createCalendarEvent: {

-description: `Creates a new calendar event.
+description: 'Creates a new calendar event.',

 parameters: z.object({